Improved Algorithms for Distributed Entropy Monitoring: Shannon Entropy

-In this section, we first show the correctness of \EstH, and then analyze its communication cost. {\bf Correctness.} We establish the correctness by the following two lemmas. \begin{lemma} $\hat{p}_{-I}$ (see Line $13$ of Algorithm (\ref{algo:trackprob})) is a $(1+\eps, \delta)$-approximation to $(1-p_I)$. \end{lemma}
+We first show the correctness of \EstH, and then analyze its costs. {\bf Correctness.} We establish the correctness by the following two lemmas.
+The first lemma shows that if there is a frequent element $z$ with empirical probability $p_z\geq 0.6$, then Algorithm~\ref{algo:trackprob} properly maintains $1 - p_z$.
+The second lemma shows the correctness of Algorithm~\ref{algo:entropyEst} for any input $A \in [n]^m$.